 How do you even start a writing career without a degree?
-And by this, I mean an English Major.
+And by this, I mean an English Major or writing-related degree.

 In 2011, I graduated with a Bachelor of Science degree in Chemistry.
 Three years later, I found myself a banker and not assisting at a lab like I thought I might be.

 This is no news because this is the reality for the majority of Nigerian graduates.
-But luckily for me, my passion wasn’t in what I studied, my passion was in making money and so I was flexible with choosing my jobs.
-I move to where the money is 😀 .
+But luckily for me, my passion wasn’t in what I studied, my passion was and is in making money and being successful.
+This said passion helped me be more flexible with choosing my jobs.
+In order words, I move to where the money is 😀 .
 Like Akin Alabi wrote in his book ‘Small Business Big Money‘, your passion should be in the market and not in any particular business.

 I am not in love with any particular business, career or service.
 I am just in love with the market, meaning I will sell or do anything (as long as it is legal though) that will satisfy the market (starving crowd) because that’s where the money is.

-My journey to a writing career without a degree in English Major
+My journey to a writing career without a writing-related degree

 I began a writing career without a degree in English Major because that is where I see my money for now.
 I am money driven before passion.
 The fact that I will make money from a legit venture in my passion.
 So, it is safe to say I am passionate about money-making.